amrhero911/genesys-cloud-mcp-plus/docs/tools.md

 ## Conversation Sentiment

+**Tool name:** `conversation_sentiment`

 Retrieves sentiment analysis scores for one or more conversations.
 Sentiment is evaluated based on customer phrases, categorized as positive, neutral, or negative.
 The result includes both a numeric sentiment score (-100 to 100) and an interpreted sentiment label.

 [Source file](/src/tools/conversationSentiment.ts).

 ### Inputs

 - `conversationIds`
-  - A list of up to 100 conversation IDs to retrieve sentiment for.
+  - A list of up to 100 conversation IDs to retrieve sentiment for

 ### Security